RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 ## Collaboration Claims

+Before entering into a collaboration, all interested participants should do research on potential partners to ensure a desired level of confidence that the collaboration has a high likelihood of success.
+It is prudent to check other potential partners' history with claims, sets, tickets and overall behavior before requesting a collaboration or accepting one.

+Additionally, as with any other claim, a developer who drops out of a collaboration forfeits any authorship and any work they leave is considered abandoned.
+If all collaboration developers agree, then achievements authored by a dropping developer may be promoted under their name with a remaining claimant as the assigned maintainer, at the discretion of the remaining claimants.
+Dev Compliance must approve another claimant to be the maintainer and assign the role before the collaboration is promoted to core.

 Collaboration claims are made when there is already a primary claim on a game and acts as a "child" of said primary claim.
 It will inherit the primary claim's expiration date.
 Extending or completing a collaboration claim can only be done by the developer with the primary claim.

 - Let others know if you welcome collaborators.